AvePoint/cloud-api/docs/docs/services-and-features/opus/submit-records.md

 ## Request Sample

-To use this API, send a `POST` request to the specified endpoint, including necessary parameters.
+To use this API, send a `POST` request to the specified endpoint, including necessary parameters as defined.
+The following request is an API call to the AvePoint Opus environment in the US - East region.

 **URL**